hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 ## Atrac3+

 An Atrac3+ stream is usually stored in a standard WAVE file, which uses the RIFF container format.
+There's also the possibility of storing it in an AA3 file, a proprietary and simpler format.

-It contains looping information.
+WAVE files contain standard looping information.
+Only the first loop is used.

 ## Coordinate systems for offsets